150 Facts That Will Make You Say “Wow!”

 New Yorker Writer Joseph Mitchell Had Writer’s Block for 32 Years

-After writing his piece “Joe Gould’s Secret” in 1964, the beloved New Yorker writer Joseph Mitchell never published another piece, yet he continued to go to work at the magazine’s offices every day, but continued to produce no new writing until his death in 1996.
+After writing his piece “Joe Gould’s Secret” in 1964, the beloved New Yorker writer Joseph Mitchell never published another piece, yet he continued to go to work at the magazine’s offices every day.
+He produced no new writing until his death in 1996.

 The Very First Search Engine Was Named Archie and Was Invented by Canadians